 5-Day Family Itinerary for Niue

-Arriving in Niue on a Monday and leaving on a Friday?
+Arriving in Niue on Friday and leaving on Tuesday?
 While it’s not the recommended length of stay to make the most out of Niue (i.e. stay longer!), families can still enjoy some of the island’s magnificent swimming holes, snorkelling hotspots and nature tours within this time.
-This Niue family itinerary for 5 days is curated for the family that wants to explore, see and do as much as possible in a limited time.
-For a more relaxed itinerary, see What to Do for 5 Days in Niue on a Family Vacation F038.
+This Niue family itinerary for five days is curated for the family that wants to explore, see and do as much as possible in a limited time.
+For a more relaxed itinerary, check out an alternative Niue family itinerary for one week towards the end of this article.

 How to Get Around Niue in 5 Days